 How Difficult is it to Become Board Certified Divorce Lawyer?

-There are over 100,000 attorneys in Texas, but less than 900 are Board Certified in Family Law by the Texas Board of Legal Specialization.
-This is less than 1% of all of the attorneys in Texas are Board Certified in Family Law.
-Once Board Certified, the attorney must perform and study at an elevated level to continue keep their certification.
-Attorneys can lose their Board Certification for misconduct or even if they don't maintain enough hours of Continuing Legal Education.
+There are over 100,000 attorneys in Texas, but less than 1% are Board Certified in Family Law.
+Once board certified, the attorney must perform and study at an elevated level to maintain their certified status.
+Attorneys can lose their board certification by failing to obtain sufficient hours of Continuing Legal Education or through misconduct.

 What Should You Look For in an Attorney?

-Finding a good attorney should be your top priority, especially for a complicated case.
-Once you've narrowed your search down to looking amongst Family Law Board Certified attorneys, then you should be sure that the attorney :
+Finding an excellent attorney should be your top priority, especially for a complicated case.
+Once you’ve narrowed your search down to all family law attorneys with board certifications, check that the attorney :

 - Communicates with clients and are responsive when you contact them; and

-- Is open and honest with you about their practice, fees, and how the legal system works (both on the attorney's website and in person).
+- Is open and honest—both online and in-person—about their practice and fees, and how the legal system works.

-It is important to state that even though it certainly helps that an attorney is board certified, it does not mean that it is 100% certain that you will win or even that you'll be a good fit for the attorney or their firm.
+It is essential to note that even though it can help to have a board-certified attorney, it does not guarnatee that you will win—or even that you’ll be a good fit for the attorney or their firm.
 Do your homework.
-Make sure that the attorney that you choose has some other qualities that you are looking for other than Board Certification.
+Make sure that the attorney that you choose has qualities that align with your needs.
 Both Partners of Walters Gilbreath, PLLC are Board Certified in Family Law.
-Click here to read more about Brian D. Walters and James "Jake" Gilbreath
+Click here to read more about Brian D. Walters and James “Jake” Gilbreath